Welcome! The lab will open in September of 2017 at the Rowland Institute at Harvard

-Executing successful movements requires us to predict the consequences of our actions.
-It is believed that our brains build internal models of our body and the environment in order to simulate the outcomes of actions.
+Executing successful movements requires the brain to predict the consequences of actions.
+It is believed that the brain builds internal models of our body and the environment in order to simulate the sensory and motor outcomes of movements.

 Due to the constant changes in our body and environment (for instance, those due to fatigue, tool-use, or disease) these models require constant re-calibration, called motor adaptation, to keep us moving in predictable ways.